 Of important note, Clarkston is also a city of artists.
 Clarkston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Clarkston’s character.

-The citizens of Clarkston are slightly better educated than the national average of 21.84% for all cities and towns, with 23.19% of adults in Clarkston having a bachelor's degree or advanced degree.
+The education level of Clarkston citizens is a little higher than the average for US cities and towns: 23.19% of adults in Clarkston have at least a bachelor's degree.

 The per capita income in Clarkston in 2022 was $19,015, which is low income relative to Georgia and the nation.
 This equates to an annual income of $76,060 for a family of four.
 However, Clarkston contains both very wealthy and poor people as well.